 What the heck is the loop representation, anyway?
 Well, all the forces we know are described by gauge theories, and gauge theories all describe the "phase", or generalization thereof, that a particle acquires when you carry it around a loop.
-In the case of electromagnetism, for example, a charged quantum particle carried around a loop in space acquires a phase equal to where q is the particle's charge, $\hbar$ is Planck's constant, and B is the magnetic flux through the loop: i.e., the integral of the magnetic field over any surface spanning the loop.
-Knowing these phase for all loops is the same as knowing the magnetic field.
-Similarly, if we knew the phase for all loops in SPACETIME instead of just space, we would know both the electric and magnetic fields throughout spacetime.
+In the case of electromagnetism, for example, a charged quantum particle carried around a loop in space acquires a phase equal to where q is the particle's charge, \hbar is Planck's constant, and B is the magnetic flux through the loop: i.e., the integral of the magnetic field over any surface spanning the loop.
+Knowing these phases for all loops is the same as knowing the magnetic field.
+Similarly, if we knew the phase for all loops in spacetime instead of just space, we would know both the electric and magnetic fields throughout spacetime.
+General relativity is similar except that instead of a phase one gets a rotation, or more generally a Lorentz transformation, when one parallel transports a little arrow around a loop.

-$$\exp(-iqB/\hbar)$$
+$\exp(-iqB/\hbar)$